Copa João Havelange Final

-The Copa João Havelange finals was the final two-legged match that determined the winner of the Copa João Havelange, the 45th season of the Campeonato Brasileiro Série A. Vasco da Gama won the championship for the fourth time by defeating São Caetano 4–2 (aggregate score).
+The Copa João Havelange finals was the final two-legged match that determined the winner of the Copa João Havelange, the 45th season of the Campeonato Brasileiro Série A. Vasco da Gama from the Blue group defeated São Caetano from the Yellow group 4–2 (aggregate score), winning the championship for the fourth time.
+Notably, the games' second leg was abandoned and rescheduled following a crowd crush at São Januário.